 Training with industry and government laboratories via internship and cooperative education programs.
 To receive credit for this course, a student must complete at the equivalent of 6 months of full-time employment with the same employer, receive a satisfactory performance rating from the employer, and write a paper describing in reasonable detail the work environment, activities, responsibilities involved, and knowledge and experience gained from the employment.
 Prerequisite: Consent of the department.

 CCIS 491: Information Systems Research/Design Project.

-Prerequisite: Consent of department.
-3 credits CCIS 492: Database Research/Design Project.
-Prerequisite: Consent of department.
-3 credits CCIS 493: Systems Software/Hardware Research/Design Project.
-Prerequisite: Consent of department.
-3 credits CCIS 494: Software Engineering Research/Design Project.
-Prerequisite: Consent of department.
-3 credits
+CCIS 492: Database Research/Design Project.

+CCIS 493: Systems Software/Hardware Research/Design Project.

+CCIS 494: Software Engineering Research/Design Project.

 CCIS 495: Artificial Intelligence Research/Design Project.